jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/internal.md

   if the need arises
   without leaking users/passwords.
   These tools
-  also let us keep application production secrets hidden from developers
+  also allow us to keep application production secrets hidden from developers
   (separation of production-development secrets).

-- **Infrastructure:** Infrastructure components always provide minimum privileges only to the applications that need to use them.
+- **Infrastructure:** Infrastructure components always grant minimum privileges only to the applications that need to use them.
   We never give any service full permissions over our entire infrastructure.